-Continuous flow - flows whenever the tank is on

-Conservation "Pulse Dose" Regulator - "Pulses" only when the patient breathes.
+- Continuous flow provides a continuous flow of oxygen when open. - Conservation "Pulse Dose" Regulator provides a "Pulse" of oxygen when the patient initiates a breath.

 You are now ready to learn about your specific equipment, supplies, and program.

 What program are you on?